-As a first step to achieving a good environmental status, all Member States have produced an initial assessment of the environmental status of their national parts of the Baltic Sea.
+As a first step to achieving good environmental status, all Member States have produced an initial assessment of the environmental status.
 The next step is for Member States to develop monitoring programmes and programmes of measures, including spatial protection measures, to achieve a good environmental status.

-Spatial and temporal distribution controls, in terms of management measures that influence where and when an activity is allowed to occur, are identified among the types of measures.
-That should be considered when devising the measures which can support an ecosystem-based approach and which can help to identify sources of pressures and impacts, including cumulative and synergetic effects, and may include, as one example, also MSP.
+Spatial and temporal distribution controls, in terms of management measures that influence where and when an activity is allowed to occur, are identified among the types of measures that should be considered when devising the measures which can support an ecosystem-based approach and which can help to identify sources of pressures and impacts, including cumulative and synergetic effects, and may include, as one example, also MSP.

-When MSP is included in the marine strategies and programmes of measures, it needs to be based on an ecosystem-based approach under consideration of all relevant MSFD requirements.
-This allows planning of human activities and uses that respects the carrying capacity of ecosystems along with maintenance and, when necessary, restoration of ecosystems.
+When MSP is included in the marine strategies and programmes of measures, it needs to be based on an ecosystem-based approach under consideration of all relevant MSFD requirements, so as to allow planning of human activities and uses that respects the carrying capacity of ecosystems along with maintenance and, when necessary, restoration of ecosystems.

 4.5.
-EU Maritime Spatial Planning Framework Directive 2014 (applicable to EU Member States)
+[Proposal for an] EU Maritime Spatial Planning Directive (applicable to EU member states)

-The EU Maritime Spatial Planning Framework Directive (2014/89/EU) aims to set the framework for maritime spatial planning with the objective of promoting the sustainable growth of maritime economies, sustainable development of marine areas and sustainable use of marine resources, applying an ecosystem-based approach, promoting the coexistence of relevant uses and activities and taking into account land-sea interactions.
+The Directive on Maritime Spatial Planning (2014) aims to set the framework for maritime spatial planning with the objective of promoting sustainable growth of maritime economies, sustainable development of marine areas and the sustainable use of marine resources, applying an ecosystem-based approach, promoting the coexistence of relevant uses and activities and taking into account land-sea interactions.
 In this sense, the ecosystem-based approach must seek to contribute to the sustainability of development of marine areas, of activities at sea and of uses of marine and coastal resources.